howdyai/botkit/readme-studio.md

 ![Botkit Studio authoring tool](docs/studio_script_author.png)

+The screenshot above shows the script authoring tool, where bot developers can write dialog, manage [conversation threads](readme.md#conversation-threads), define variables to capture user input, and set triggers that will automatically activate the bot.

 ## Getting Started

 Before you get started, it is important to note that Botkit Studio is a extra set of features